-At about 85 percent, the disapproval rates for the proposed annuitization requirements are slightly higher for those owning DC accounts or IRAs (Figures 6 and 7).
+At more than 80 percent, the disapproval rates for the proposed annuitization requirements are slightly higher for those owning DC accounts or IRAs (Figures 6 and 7).
 Disapproval also tends to increase with both age and household income.
-For example, the disapproval rates for respondents younger than 50 in households with incomes of less than \$30,000 are 74 percent for income for life from an insurance company and 71 percent for income for life from the government.
-At the other extreme, nearly 90 percent of respondents aged 50 or older in households with incomes of \$50,000 or more disapproved of either proposal (Figure 6).
+For example, the disapproval rates for respondents younger than 50 in households with incomes of less than \$30,000 are 75 percent for income for life from an insurance company and 71 percent for income for life from the government.
+On the other hand, 86 percent of respondents aged 50 or older in households with incomes of \$50,000 or more disapproved of either proposal.

-Note: The figure reports the percentage of households that "strongly agreed" or "somewhat agreed" with the statement.
+Note: The figure reports the percentage of households who "strongly agreed" or "somewhat agreed" with the statement.
 The remaining households "somewhat disagreed" or "strongly disagreed."
-The samples include 3,000 respondents in 2009, 3,407 respondents in 2012/2013, and 3,046 respondents in 2014.
-The 2009 and 2012/2013 surveys were phone surveys; the 2014 survey is an online survey.
-Sources: ICI tabulations of GfK OmniTel survey data (fall 2009 and November 2012-January 2013) and GfK KnowledgePanel® OmniWeb survey data (fall 2014)
+The samples include 3,000 respondents in 2009, 3,407 respondents in 2012-2013, 3,046 respondents in 2014, and 3,076 respondents in 2015.
+The 2009 and 2012/2013 surveys were phone surveys; the 2014 and 2015 surveys are online surveys.

+Source: ICI tabulation of GfK OmniTel survey data (fall 2009 and November 2012-January 2013) and GfK KnowledgePanel® OmniWeb survey data (fall 2014-2015)